 Well, yes patients may demand a certain drug because they know the name of the drug they have heard about or they have been told that it is effective.
 But as a practitioner you try to convince them, try this one it is still effective.
-But if they insist, you may give it to them because they have the money.
+But if they insist, you may give it to them because they have the matter.
 But you still tell them this is still effective.
 Well, it really depends on the practitioner.

 GPs also indicated that the perception that they [GPs] do not have current knowledge was not factual.
-However GPs in general agreed that without appropriate continued medical education, being an effective teacher of medical students would be difficult.
 One GP said: